caidevOficial/Python_CombinatorialCalculus/README.md

     </tr>
 </table>

-▶️ By **selecting option 6**, you will be able to perform the calculation through a _Composed Combination_ using the formula: ⤵️
+▶️ By **selecting option 6**, you will be able to perform the calculation through a _Compound Combination_ using the formula: ⤵️
 <table>
-    <th>Composed Combination's Formula</th>
+    <th>Compound Combination's Formula</th>
     <tr>
         <td>
             <img alt= "Menu" src="Media/img/CCF.png" height="80px">